dtitov/pinmon/README.md

 ./pinmon.sh
 ```

-This launches `pinmon` inside kitty, pins the window to a pre-configured monitor, and switches it to fullscreen.
+This launches `pinmon` inside kitty, pins the window to the monitor specified by `TARGET_MONITOR`, and switches it to fullscreen.
 Press **Enter** after the monitoring process exits to close the terminal.

 ### Customization